<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=58103&amp;fmt=gif">

 Storage performance created the second friction point.
 The client ran 30 terabyte drives even though Ceph supports 16 terabyte drives, so Red Hat approved a support exception.

-When Ceph performance reduced application performance, the teams tuned the environment and refactored query workloads until production held.
+When storage latency hurt application performance, the teams tuned the environment and refactored query workloads until the environment held in production.

 The Toolstack

-Red Hat OpenShift Platform Plus gave the client a supported Kubernetes platform for a hybrid footprint and bundled the core add-ons for operating at scale across clusters.
-The client used it as the baseline platform to shift steady state workloads on-prem while keeping AWS in scope.
+• OpenShift Platform Plus served as the supported Kubernetes baseline for a hybrid footprint and helped shift steady state workloads on-prem while keeping AWS in scope.

-Red Hat Enterprise Linux (RHEL) ran underneath the OpenShift nodes as the standard OS, reducing variance while the team migrated and scaled workloads.
+• Red Hat Enterprise Linux (RHEL) ran under the OpenShift nodes as the standard OS to reduce variance.

 The Results